"A tremendous, positive, constructive force and a talented strategist."

 "Clients 'think very highly of' Ward who is highly sought for his expertise in litigation related to antitrust and technology matters."
 He "is regarded as a strong presence in the marketplace."

 Edward D. (Ward) Johnson is a litigator who represents clients in complex commercial litigation, antitrust, intellectual property, data privacy and trade secret disputes as well as in large scale consumer class actions.
 He has successfully handled jury and bench trials, and argued appeals, ranging from high stakes commercial litigation to libel and criminal cases.
-Ward serves on the Firm’s Partnership Board and as partner-in-charge for the Mayer Brown's Northern California offices.
+Ward serves on the Firm’s Partnership Board and as Managing Partner for Mayer Brown's Northern California offices.

 Ward "has finely honed trial expertise as a result of his exposure to complex commercial, IP and antitrust cases.”
 He “’is the consummate IP professional.
 His strategic skills when looking at the battle landscape are exceptional, and he brings creativity and out-of-the-box thinking to the table.'"
 IAM 1000 (2016).
 Ward “litigates patents with tactical wisdom and creativity; his storytelling abilities are on point regardless of subject matter, not least thanks to the variety of cases – commercial, antitrust and consumer class action lawsuits – he sees.”
 IAM 1000 (2017).